Prehistoric Wales: The Iron Age

 The earliest iron implements found in Wales come from Llyn Fawr at the head of the Rhondda Valley, where objects apparently deposited as votive offerings include three made of iron: a sword, a spearhead and a sickle.
 These items are thought to date to about 650 BC, and while the sword appears to be imported, the sickle is an imitation of a native bronze prototype.

+Over 600 hillfort were built in Wales and throughout the British Isles from c.
+800 BC.
 The Iron Age saw the building of hillforts which are particularly numerous in Wales, including Pen Dinas near Aberystwyth and Tre'r Ceiri on the Llŷn Peninsula.
-The earliest distinctively Iron Age settlement in Wales is considered to be Castell Odo, a small hillfort near the tip of the Llŷn Peninsula, dated to about 400 BC.
+The earliest distinctively Iron Age settlement in Wales is considered to be Castell Odo (modern-day Aberdaron), a small hillfort on the tip of the Llŷn Peninsula, the fort dates to about 400 BC but was actually settled during the late Bronze Age.
 The largest hillforts are most numerous along the eastern border of Wales, with some large examples also found in the lowlands of north-west Wales.
 In the south-west, by contrast, hillforts are very numerous but mainly small, with an area of under 1.2 hectares.
+An example on Anglesey is Arthur's Table (Bwrdd Arthur / Din Sylwy) hillfort, it's an Iron Age settlement that was inhabited for a millennium until after the Roman period (c.
+4 AD).

+Some Celtic tribes originated in Germany and migrated throughout Western Europe, also to Britain and Ireland.
+These western European Iron Age tribes in Britain were established in the late Iron Age between c.
+500 BC - 200 BC.
+Later in the Iron Age, stone roundhouses were being built from c.
+500 BC (earliest).
+Hut circles were found throughout Wales and Celtic Europe.
+These stone-built roundhouses were occupied for nearly a thousand years and were used until the end of the Roman occupation of Great Britain during the 5th century.
+A well-preserved hut circle on Anglesey is Din Lligwy, the small village was dated from the Iron Age to Roman occupation.
+A hoard of Roman era pottery and coins were discovered in the 1905-07 archaeological excavation of Din Lligwy.

 A particularly significant find from this period was made in 1943 at Llyn Cerrig Bach on Anglesey, when the ground was being prepared for the construction of a Royal Air Force base.
 The cache included weapons, shields, chariots along with their fittings and harnesses, and slave chains and tools.
 Many had been deliberately broken and seem to have been votive offerings.
 These finds are considered to be one of the most important collections of La Tène metalwork discovered in Britain.
 Pottery on the other hand is fairly rare in Wales during this period and most of what has been found appears to be imported.